Carmel-by-the-Sea, California: Unusual laws

-Though often mistakenly thought of as an urban legend, the municipal code prohibits wearing shoes having heels taller than 2 inches (5.1 cm) or with a base of less than 1 square inch (6.5 cm2) unless the wearer has obtained a permit for them.
-While the local police do not cite those in violation of the ordinance, this seemingly peculiar law was authored by the city attorney in 1963 to defend the city from lawsuits resulting from wearers of high-heeled shoes tripping over irregular pavement distorted by tree roots.
-Permits are available without charge at City Hall.

 Argyll Campbell served as city attorney of Carmel from 1920 to 1937.
 He was responsible for drawing up many of Carmel's first zoning laws and ordinances.
 Campbell backed zoning ordinances that limited the business district and restricting the size of residential houses and lots.
 No sidewalks in the residential area, no streetlights, no commercial development on the beach, preservation of the native trees, one or two stories height limitation, no chain restaurants, and no billboards.
 These ordinances have helped preserve Carmel's character as a village.

 County, state, and federal representation

-On the Monterey County Board of Supervisors, Carmel is represented by Supervisor Mary Adams.
+On the Monterey County Board of Supervisors, Carmel is represented by Supervisor Kate Daniels.